6 Reasons why your vape device is leaking. (How to Fix and Prevent It)

 5. The coil may need to be changed.

-If you notice a burnt taste or a discolouration of your e-liquid, changing your coil can provide a simple fix.
+If you notice a burnt taste or a discolouration of your e-liquid, changing your coil can provide a simple fix and stop a leaking vape.

 New vape coil and burnt vape coil